DARF: Depth-Aware Generalizable Neural Radiance Field: Introduction

 \section{Introduction}

 Novel-view synthesis is a vital research topic in computer vision, playing a key role in augmented reality, creative interaction, 3D reconstruction, etc. However, the most popular novel-view synthesis methods represented by NeRF \cite{mildenhall2020nerf} are still facing many challenges, especially the efficiency and generalizability of both rendering and geometry estimation.
-Therefore, designing a geometry-aware generalized neural radiance field is meaningful.
+Therefore, designing a depth-aware generalizable neural radiance field is meaningful.

-The efficiency of neural radiance field mainly depends on its sampling rule and training strategy.
-For the sampling process, the original NeRF and many follow-up work \cite{meng2021gnerf,yu2021pixelnerf,wang2021ibrnet} query points along camera rays in whole volume.
-A series of methods \cite{NSVF,PLENOCTRREE} combine radiance field with volumetric representation and prune redundant parts of pre-trained neural radiation field to speed up rendering, taking huge memory during training.
-More importantly, consumption of time and computing resources in training cannot be ignored.
-Therefore, a scene-adaptive importance sampling scheme needs to be designed to help speed up training and rendering.
-It is therefore plausible to make NeRF generalize to unseen scenes, and generate novel-view images based on only a limited number of input views and images.
-Recent work has explored using feature learning to make neural radiance field generalized, i.e., PixelNeRF \cite{yu2021pixelnerf}, which takes spatial image feature aligned to each pixel.
-But learning of common features unavoidably compromises rendering quality and geometry estimation accuracy. \textbf{Hence, a framework for learning commonalities while preserving scene uniqueness is urgently needed.}
+The efficiency of the neural radiance field mainly depends on its sampling rule and training strategy.
+For the sampling process, the original NeRF and many follow-up works \cite{meng2021gnerf,yu2021pixelnerf,wang2021ibrnet} query points along camera rays in the whole volume.
+A series of methods \cite{NSVFliu2020, PLENOCTRREE} combine radiance field with volumetric representation and prune redundant parts to speed up rendering, taking huge memory during training.
+More importantly, the consumption of time and computing resources in training cannot be ignored.
+Therefore, a scene-adaptive importance sampling scheme needs to be designed to speed up training and rendering.
+It is therefore plausible to make NeRF generalize to unseen scenes and generate novel-view images based on only a limited number of input views and images.
+Recent works explore using feature learning to make neural radiance field generalizable, \textit{e.g.}, PixelNeRF \cite{yu2021pixelnerf}, which takes spatial image features aligned to pixels.
+The introduction of features transforms NeRF from a single-scene optimization approach to a learning-based model that leverages input images and camera information, enabling improved generalization across diverse scenes.
+However, learning common features from multiple scenes inevitably compromises the uniqueness of the scene, thereby reducing rendering quality and depth estimation accuracy. \textbf{Hence, a framework for learning commonalities while preserving scene uniqueness is urgently needed.}

-To improve accuracy while maintaining generalization, previous attempt is to combine pixel colors with image features before learning, which has been proven useful in MVSNeRf \cite{chen2021mvsnerf} and IBRNet \cite{wang2021ibrnet}.
-Besides, MVSNeRF \cite{chen2021mvsnerf} and SRF \cite{srf} introduce the block matching inspired by MVS \cite{MVSNET}.
-However, experiments show that generalized NeRFs \cite{yu2021pixelnerf, wang2021ibrnet,srf} perform poorly on the geometry, which prevents them from further improving rendering quality. \textbf{Therefore, it is essential to address rendering and geometry estimation tasks in a simultaneous and integrated way, instead of tackling them separately.
-Besides, using the pixel-level optimization objective way also hinders the NeRF networks from learning more representative features.}